Johnson Siding, South Dakota

 Johnson Siding is an unincorporated community in Pennington County, South Dakota, United States.
 The population as of the 2020 census was 614.
 It is located in the Rimrock Area, approximately 10 miles west of Rapid City.
 Johnson Siding is surrounded by the Black Hills National Forest.
 It is the only significant business district in the Rimrock Area, with a gas station/general store, deli, casino, tavern, the Johnson Siding Volunteer Fire Department firehouse, the Rimrock Evangelical Free Church meetinghouse, and a community center.
 However, most inhabitants work in Rapid City or Deadwood.

 Johnson Siding is named for a siding on the old Rapid City, Black Hills and Western Railroad (the Crouch Line) which ran up Rapid Creek between Rapid City and the Black Hills Highline at Mystic, which was originally constructed to serve the Johnson Sawmill, located a short distance upstream from the existing town.
-Many bikers attending the Sturgis Motorcycle Rally traditionally make at least one visit to Johnson Siding during Rally Week.

 Johnson Siding is located on South Dakota Highway 44 at the intersection of Norris Peak Road, a paved county road, which connects the Rapid Creek valley with the Box Elder Creek valley, and Nemo Road to the north.

-Johnson Siding has been assigned the ZIP code 57702.